Films

 We picked one film that we all connected with … that film captured a place and the people with so much genuine spirit, ease and humour…

-After the Revolution: Whackala’s award winning documentary exploring the role and the subsequent influence of indigenous Mayan women in the Zapatista uprising. you can check it out here.
+After the Revolution (2008) 52 min.
+Whackala’s award winning documentary exploring the role and the subsequent influence of indigenous Mayan women in the Zapatista uprising.
+You can learn more about the film from its website.

 This is what the judges at NodoDocFest said about the film: